Preparing for Flight: Pushing Back an Airplane

 The US Air Force sees the F-35 as a breakthrough platform that will allow them to maintain its overmatch against any future formidable air threat.
 The United States is expected to be the leading operator of the F-35, with projected procurement of over 2,400 aircraft.

 The Lockheed Martin F-22 Raptor is an American twin-engine, all-weather, single-seat, stealth, and fifth-generation fighter jet.
-The aircraft began development in the 1980s and entered active service in 2005, with the prototype was unveiled in 1989.
+The aircraft began development in the 1980s and entered active service in 2005, with the prototype unveiled in 1989.
+It is one of the best fighter jets in the world.

 Lockheed Martin developed it for the United States Air Force (USAF) result of the USAF Advanced Tactical Fighter program.